-This is my first blog post in about 6 months, though I’ve had another one that is on a technical subject (part two of the “Behind the Syntax” series) in drafts maybe 75% done for a couple months – I’m pretty far off from my goal of one blog post a month!
-I knew I would get there eventually, so I’m not that bummed out of it.
+This is my first blog post in about 6 months — I’m pretty far off from my goal of one blog post a month!
+I knew I would get there eventually, so I’m not that bummed out about it.
 I wish I hadn’t fallen off quite so hard though.

 All of this work enabled me to make a change in my career that I’ve been wanting for a while – moving away from doing agency work to a more traditional software development environment.
 My entire career up until this point has been working at agencies – building websites and sometimes web apps for clients.
 I am now working at a place in a more senior role, with agile processes in place and helping maintain and build a very large codebase.
 It’s a lot more responsibility, it pays a lot better and it’s rounding out my career experience in a way that I feel was sorely needed for where I want to be in 5 years.